 After the procedure

-After the procedure, you'll remain in a recovery room until most of the effect of the sedative has worn off.
+You'll remain in a recovery room until most of the effect of the sedative has worn off.
 You'll receive written instructions about when you can start eating and drinking and when you can resume normal activities.
 You'll be advised not to do any of the following activities until the next day:

 - Return to work